Yashwanthkasula25/SmartHire/README.md

 SmartHire is a full-stack hiring platform designed to streamline the recruitment process by combining user management, job handling, and AI-driven candidate evaluation.

-The system enables recruiters to manage applicants while also leveraging intelligent modules like resume parsing and interview evaluation.
+The system enables recruiters to manage applicants while leveraging intelligent modules like resume parsing and interview evaluation.

 🎯 Features
 👤 User & Admin Management